CoBlocks - The Basics

 2.1 Special blocks

 There are blocks with special behaviours, such as variables, functions and lists.
-They deserve their own tutorials which you can find here:
+They deserve their own tutorials which you can find at the end of this post

-3. Tutorial: A simple click-interaction in seven steps
+3. Tutorial: A simple click-interaction in under a minute

-In this tutorial we’ll make a character jump in joy!
+In this tutorial we’ll make a character cheer in joy!
 Let’s start:

-- Drag & drop one of our characters from the library to your scene.
+- Drag & drop one of our animated characters from the library to your scene.

 - Double tap or right click your character to open the item inspector, then navigate to the nametag-icon and enable “Use in CoBlocks/Blockly”.
 Now, your item can be found in CoBlocks.

-- We open CoBlocks by pressing the code button in the toolbar and select CoBlocks.
+- Open CoBlocks by pressing the Code button in the toolbar and select CoBlocks.

 - To make a click-event, we’re using the